bebenlebricolo/events-manager/trunk/readme.txt

 18. Grid view for displaying your upcoming events at a glance

 == Changelog ==
+= 7.2.1 =
+* Fixed calendars not showing events due to timeslot update in 7.2

 = 7.2 =
 * MAJOR - Added multiple time range and dynamic timeslot support for single and recurring events
 * Event IDs can now be comprised of format `123:123` where the `:123` represents a timeslot ID